 Back to El Código de Honor.

 My problem with the Honor Code is twofold: 1) The over-zealous interpretation and enforcement of it; 2) Aspects of it that are outdated, and though they do not need to be shelved, should be adjusted.
 I don’t mind BYU having expectations of its students.
 I truly don’t.
 One of the things I loved most about the Y was the serene spirit felt there (We’ll save a discussion on BYU’s creation of a false reality for another time.
 Walt Disney would be proud).
 It was nice.
 Sure, I love a good protest and some rabble rousing – and I was lucky to take part in the Todd Hendricks protests of 2006, as well as the anti-Cheney protests of 2007 – but BYU really does have a nice environment.
-It feels safe and pleasant (Rape Hill ((“Rape Hill” is a hill and walkway near the southeastern part of BYU’s campus.
-Sexual assaults were more commonplace there years ago, but security measures have largely nixed the threat.)) excluded).
+It feels safe and pleasant overall, despite the very real issues of crime and sexual assault that pervade campus more than the administration would want you to think.

 The Honor Code, though, has evolved into such a crazy, nearly dystopian apparatus of the administration that rather than encourage students to make positive decisions on their own, fear-mongers them into obedience on the most unnecessary of issues, with draconian consequences for the felons.
 I’m not talking about not allowing drinking or premarital sex or any of that stuff.
 I don’t want BYU to be like every other university.
 There’s a reason BYU routinely tops the Princeton Review’s annual list of “Stone-cold Sober Schools.”
 Actual sins should be resolved through the proper ecclesiastical authority.
 The Honor Code office deserves to know of any violations, but it is not the governing body that guides a student toward repentance.
 All too often I knew people who were afraid to confess their sins because they worried the bishop would rat them out to the Honor Code Police.
 An understanding bishop works with an individual to get him or she through whatever torments the individual.
 It is not the Honor Code office’s job to see people through to repentance, and too many people miss out on the opportunity to experience the joy of true repentance because they worry their actual enrollment in the university will be on the chopping block if they come forward.
 Tell me, how does that teach future leaders in the Church to do the right thing and come forward?
 How does that help us to understand the Atonement?